When is the FA Cup fifth round draw?

 Are there replays in the fourth round?

 Yes, if matches finish as a draw after 90 minutes, the tie will go to a replay.
-The replays will need to be staged before the fifth round, which will be held in midweek from Tuesday 28 February to Thursday 2 March.
+The replays will need to be staged before the fifth round, which will be held in midweek from Tuesday 28 February to Thursday 2 March, and are scheduled for 7-8 February.

 What are the draw numbers?